Zeex/samp-plugin-crashdetect/README.md

 crashdetect plugin for SA:MP server
 ===================================

-This plugin helps in debugging SA:MP server crashes and AMX run-time errors.
+This small plugin helps in debugging SA:MP server crashes and AMX run-time errors.
 Because the latter are (almost) always ignored by the server this is currently the only way to catch them.

+Basically it just prints a call stack when an error occurs and sometimes can provide some extra info.
+See the two demo cases below.

 ### Demo 1: Crash by native function ###